dcblack/sc-platform/README.md

 In order of priority:

-1. Refactor `Cpu_module` to use PIMPL and separate API and tests.
-1. Refactor `Memory_module` to use PIMPL
 1. Add `Timer_module` and South Bus instantiation.
 Will include `no_clock`.
    2. Create base timer
    2. Add base no_clock